will8211/unimatrix/README.md

   g   Lowercase Greek alphabet
   G   Uppercase Greek alphabet
-  k   Japanese katakana (half-width)
+  k   Japanese katakana (half-width) m   Default 'Matrix' set, equal to 'knnssss' n   Numbers 0-9 o   'Old' style non-unicode set, like cmatrix.
+Equal to 'AaSn' p   Klingon pIqaD (requires 'Horta' family font)*
-  K   Klingon "pIqaD" alphabet (Requires supporting font) * m   Default 'Matrix' set, equal to 'knnssss' n   Numbers 0-9 o   'Old' style non-unicode set, like cmatrix.
-Equal to 'AaSn' r   Lowercase Roman numerals ( mcclllxxxxvvvvviiiiii ) R   Uppercase Roman numerals ( MCCLLLXXXXVVVVVIIIIII ) s   A subset of symbols actually used in the Matrix films ( -=*_+|:<>" ) S   All common keyboard symbols ( `-=~!z#$%^&*()_+[]{}|\;':",./<>?" ) u   Custom characters selected using -u switch
+  P   Klingon pIqaD (requires 'Klingon-pIqaD' or 'Code2000' family font)* r   Lowercase Roman numerals ( mcclllxxxxvvvvviiiiii ) R   Uppercase Roman numerals ( MCCLLLXXXXVVVVVIIIIII ) s   A subset of symbols actually used in the Matrix films ( -=*_+|:<>" ) S   All common keyboard symbols ( `-=~!z#$%^&*()_+[]{}|\;':",./<>?" ) u   Custom characters selected using -u switch

-  For example: '-l naAS' or '--character-list=naAS' will give something similar to the output of the original cmatrix program in its default mode.
+  For example: '-l naAS' or '--character_list=naAS' will give something similar to the output of the original cmatrix program in its default mode.
   '-l ACG' will use all the upper-case character sets.
 Use the same letter multiple times to increase the frequency of the character set.
 For example, the default setting is equal to '-l knnssss'.

-  * Klingon characters should work with ConScript-compliant fonts
+  * With most modern Linux terminals (gnome-terminal, konsole, lxterminal, xfce4-terminal, mate-terminal) simply having the font installed system-wide is enough.
+The terminal will fall back to it for the Klingon, meaning that you don't have to select it in your terminal settings.
+'Horta' seems not to work in Konsole.
+Fonts may need to be set manually as fallbacks in .Xresources for older terminals, such as urxvt and xterm.

 KEYBOARD CONTROL
   SPACE, CTRL-c or q   exit